-The Antenna Combiner Unit (ACU) gathers the output of the WAU or EWU cards to one RF output.
+The Antenna Combiner Unit (ACU) gathers the output of the WAU cards to one RF output.
 This RF output shall be connected to the next ACU input or directly to the outdoor antenna (the number of the possible cascade stages is location pendant.
 For more information please contact NovaTec).
-The ACU contains 4 inputs.
+The ACU contains 4, 8 or16 inputs.
+15 inputs shall be connected to the RF outputs of the WAU's (in a 60 channel configuration) or should be terminated by RF termination resistors (please consolt NovaTec).